cosandr/go-check-updates/README.md

 ## API

-Run with `-daemon` argument to start a web server, listen address and port can be adjusted with `-web.listen-address`.
+Run with `--daemon` argument to start a web server, listen address and port can be adjusted with `--web.listen-address`.

-Alternatively, systemd socket activation can be used with the `-systemd` argument, socket and service units can be created with the `setup.sh` script.
+Alternatively, systemd socket activation can be used with the `--systemd` argument, socket and service units can be created with the `setup.sh` script.

 `/api` endpoint